bmabsout/Thesis/src/chapters/06_multi_fulfillment_adaptation.typ

   caption: [Compositional adaptation achieves 50% power reduction through improved smoothness while maintaining tracking performance across the full operational envelope.]
 )

-== Completing the Framework <chap:adaptation_anchors:complete>

-=== Integration with Universal Behavioral Fulfillments <chap:adaptation_anchors:complete:integration>
+== Integration with Universal Behavioral Fulfillments <chap:adaptation_anchors:ubf>

-Real robotic systems often have additional universal requirements beyond task performance.
-Using the compositional nature of FPL, we can seamlessly integrate these:
+As discussed in @chap:ubo, real robotic systems often have additional universal requirements beyond task performance.
+Using the compositional nature of FPL, we can seamlessly integrate a criteria for smoothness:

 $ phi_("complete") = (f"Q"_("sim") and^0 f"Q"_("real")) and^0 f_("smoothness") $

-This single formula captures the complete specification: maintain simulation capabilities, adapt to reality, and do so smoothly.
+This single formula captures the complete specification: maintain simulation capabilities, adapt to reality, and learn smooth control to maximize power efficiency.
 Each component has clear meaning, and their composition is principled.

 === The Full Pipeline Realized <chap:adaptation_anchors:complete:pipeline>